 - Common reactions — Nausea, rash, joint pain, and liver test changes may occur.

-How Febuxostat Fits Into Gout Treatment
+Where Febuxostat Fits in Gout Care

-Uloric Side Effects: Common Problems and Red Flags
+Understanding Uloric Side Effects and Red Flags

 People often ask for the most common side effect of febuxostat.
-The safer answer is that official labeling groups several common reactions together rather than making one symptom the only concern.
-Lab changes can appear before you feel unwell, which is one reason follow-up blood work may be part of the plan.
+Official labeling lists several common reactions, including liver test abnormalities, nausea, joint pain, and rash.
+Lab changes can appear before you feel sick, so follow-up blood work may matter even when symptoms feel mild.

 Common effects to report at follow-up